 Treatment plans for anorexia are specific to each person, but usually include counseling and meal plans.

-SSRIs such as fluoxetine have not been shown to treat weight loss or prevent relapses in anorexia.
+SSRIs such as fluoxetine (Prozac) have not been shown to treat weight loss or prevent relapses in anorexia.
 Nevertheless, they are sometimes used to treat symptoms of depression or anxiety in people with anorexia.